vnwnv/starbase-cluster-k8s/README.md

 ### Ansible (`vars file`)

 There is a [minimal ansible value file](./bootstrap/tools_playbook/vars/custom.yml).
-And also [a document](./bootstrap/deploy_rke2/vars.md) elucidate all of variables.
+And also [a document](./bootstrap/deploy_rke2/vars.md) explains all of variables.

 ### Auto Reboot

 The openSUSE MicroOS may need reboot after auto upgrade.
 The loadbalancer node can be auto reboot.
-Due to deduce accident interruption.
-The others deployed with auto reboot disabled.
+To reduce accidental interruption, the others deployed with auto reboot disabled.

 You can reboot the node manually.
-But There is a more gental way to do this by using kured to handle reboot.
+But There is a more gentle way to do this by using [kured (Kubernetes Reboot Daemon)](https://github.com/kubereboot/kured) to handle reboot.
 The ArgoCD file install kured by using helm chart is in the charts folder.
 You can find helm values in that file.
 All of the nodes will use UTC time zone, you may need calculate about reboot time window.

 ## Todo List